gmc-code/PC-algorithms/docs/maths_python/random_walks.rst

 ------------------------

-| The code below simulates a 1D random walk.
+| The python to simulate a 1D random walk and plot the results.

 .. literalinclude:: files/random_walk_1D_plot.py
     :linenos: